Painting with Brushes

 The path created with the brush tool can be edited at any time using the Node tool to change its shape.
 The brush attributes can be changed at any time after the object is created, by selecting new attributes or brush types from the brush panel.

 The shape of the resulting path can be edited freely using the Node tool.
-The brush width, brush type and the width profile can be modified at any time using the Brush Style panel.
-The Brush Style panel contains a profile field, listing the profile presets and styles, and a button to edit the variable width profile in a modal view.
+The brush width, brush type and the width profile can be modified at any time using the Brushes panel.
+The Brushes panel contains a profile field, listing the profile presets and styles, and a button to edit the variable width profile in a modal view.
 The brush width profile can also be edited interactively using the Width tool from the toolbox.